sinchiw/NinjaOne/ninjaclient/README-NINJA.md

    - Further break down components if necessary, and potentially use a state management library (e.g., Redux) to handle complex data or global state more effectively.

 4. **Time Constraints**
-   - I was confused about three functionalities involving filtering and using a refresh button, but the recruiter took **five days** to respond.
+   - I was confused about three functionalities involving filtering and using a refresh button, but there was some communication delay.
 By the time I received clarification, I had to update the code and handle other tasks.
 As a result, there is still some room for more robust functionality and polish, pending further requirements or resources.

 ---